digi-ron/AU-Falcon-SPUD-Project/ECUBCM/DTCCodes/DTCCodes.md

 ---
-description: DTC or Diagnostic Trouble Codes for the 1999-2002 Ford Falcon AU
+description: DTC (A.K.A Diagnostic Trouble Codes) for the 1999-2002 Ford Falcon AU, and other relevant ECU Information
 ---

 # ECU Information